josemejias11/jdmqademo/README.md

 1. Pull the latest code from the repository
 2. Install any new dependencies with `npm install`
 3. Make sure your `.env` file is properly configured
-4. Start both the frontend and backend servers as described above
+4. Start both the frontend and backend servers with `npm run dev`
 5. Make your changes
 6. Format your code with `npm run format`
 7. Run linting with `npm run lint:fix` to ensure code quality